VUB-HYDR/2024_Pietroiusti_etal_ESD/README.md

 `lakevic-eea-wbm` contains the water balance model used in the study, it simulates daily lake levels for Lake Victoria.

+The model can be run from the main `WBM_model.py` script. `WBM_settings.py` acts as a namelist and should be modified to run the model under different scenarios and forcings and to specify input data paths, `WBM_inicon.py` initiates constants in the model, `WBM_inigeom.py` imports shapefiles and geoinformation about Lake Victoria and the basin.

+The water balance model is based on the MATLAB version developed in Vanderkelen et al. 2018, HESS, "Modelling the water balance of Lake Victoria".

 The model takes as inputs:
-1. Precipitation data, which should be remapped using the provided grid specifications `mygrid.txt` (data not provided but easily accessible).
+1. Precipitation data, which should be remapped using the provided grid specifications `mygrid.txt`.
     - observational run: PERSIANN-CDR 1983-2020
     - attribution runs: CMIP6 GCM output historical and hist-nat bias adjusted with ISIMI3BASD from ISIMIP3b
 2. Evaporation data (provided)